omnect/omnect-cli/README.md

 One can use `omnect-cli` to create a tunneled ssh connection to a device in the field.
 This is especially useful if the device is behind a NAT and can not directly be contacted.
 The device must have the `ssh` activated for this.
 Per default, this command will create a single use ssh key pair, certificate, and ssh configuration to establish a connection to the device.

 To create an ssh tunnel, `omnect-cli` must first authenticate against the authentication service.
-The service credentials vary, depending on whether the device is in the `dev` or `prod` environment.
+The service credentials vary, depending on the omnect cloud environment.
+They default to omnect-prod.

 **Note**: if unused, the tunnel will close after 5 minutes.